FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Integration.md

 ### APIs, RPCs and general compatibility

-Fhenix is based on Arbitrum, with the Helium Testnet based on Arbitrum Nitro version 2.3.4 (ArbOS 20).
+Fhenix is based on Arbitrum, with the Nitrogen Testnet based on Arbitrum Nitro version 2.3.4 (ArbOS 20).
 This means that everything that is natively supported by Arbitrum Nitro is also supported by Fhenix (rpc calls, ABI, etc).

 Please refer to the [Arbitrum documentation](https://docs.arbitrum.io/build-decentralized-apps/arbitrum-vs-ethereum/comparison-overview) for more information and specifics.